emilekoffi/Melocoton/README.md

+### Is price a determining factor in consumer purchasing decisions?

-### In order to determine whether the price of a product is very important in the consumer's choice of purchase, I'm going to check whether the best-selling products are in fact those whose price offer was the lowest.
+In order to determine whether the price of a product is very important in the consumer's choice of purchase, I'm going to check whether the best-selling products are indeed those whose price offer was the lowest.

 ```sql
 SELECT
 ROUND (AVG(approx_past_month_sales_volume),0)